Kalanchoe spp.

 Panda Plant

-With the botanical name K. tomentosa, panda plant is also called pussy ears and chocolate soldier – not to be confused with the columbine cultivar of the same name, or with the flame violet (Episcia cupreata) which also sometimes goes by this common name.
+K. tomentosa, known as panda plant, is also called pussy ears or chocolate soldier – not to be confused with the columbine cultivar of the same name, or with the flame violet (Episcia cupreata) which also sometimes goes by this common name.

 These sizable succulents are a suitable accent for gardens and borders in Zones 11 to 12, and they also offer indoor appeal as houseplants.